A dependent multiplier bootstrap for the sequential empirical copula process under strong mixing: Asymptotics of the sequential empirical copula process under serial dependence

 \section{Asymptotics of the sequential empirical copula process under serial dependence}

-In the case of i.i.d.\ observations, the classical empirical copula process turns out to be asymptotically equivalent to a linear functional of the multivariate sequential empirical process $\tilde \B_n$ defined in~\eqref{eq:seqep} \citep[see][Proposition 4.3]{Seg12}.
-This representation is at the heart of the multiplier bootstrap of \cite{RemSca09}.
-Obtaining such an asymptotic representation for the two-sided sequential empirical copula process $\Cb_n$ defined in~\eqref{eq:seqempcop} is therefore a preliminary step before a {\em dependent} multiplier bootstrap for $\Cb_n$ under strong mixing can be derived as a consequence of Theorem~\ref{thm:multCLT}.
+In the case of i.i.d. observations, the classical empirical copula process turns out to be asymptotically equivalent to a linear functional of the multivariate sequential empirical process $\tilde\B _n$ defined in~(\ref{eqseqep}) (see Segers \cite{Seg12}, Proposition 4.3).
+This representation is at the heart of the multiplier bootstrap of R{\'e}millard and Scaillet \cite{RemSca09}.
+Obtaining such an asymptotic representation for the two-sided sequential empirical copula process $\Cb_n$ defined in~(\ref{eqseqempcop}) is therefore a preliminary step before a \textit{dependent} multiplier bootstrap for $\Cb_n$ under strong mixing can be derived as a consequence of Theorem~\ref{teomultCLT}.
 The desired result is actually a corollary of a more general result.
-Indeed, in this section, the asymptotics of $\Cb_n$ are established under many serial dependence scenarios as a consequence of the weak convergence of the multivariate sequential empirical process $\tilde \B_n$.
+Indeed, in this section, the asymptotics of $\Cb_n$ are established under many serial dependence scenarios as a consequence of the weak convergence of the multivariate sequential empirical process $\tilde\B_n$.
 More specifically, the following condition is considered.

-\begin{cond} The sample $\vec U_1,\dots,\vec U_n$ is drawn from a strictly stationary sequence $(\vec U_i)_{i \in \Z}$ such that $\tilde \B_n$ converges weakly in $\ell^\infty([0,1]^{d+1})$ to a tight centered Gaussian process $\B_C$ concentrated on
+\begin{cond} The sample $\mathbf U_1,\ldots,\mathbf U_n$ is drawn from a strictly stationary sequence $(\mathbf U_i)_{i \in\Z}$ such that $\tilde\B_n$ converges weakly in $\ell^\infty([0,1]^{d+1})$ to a tight centered Gaussian process $\B_C$ concentrated on

 \end{cond}